nightconcept/pai-gow-poker/project/TASK.md

 - [ ] Issue 4.
 Add waits between states.
 - [ ] Issue 5.
 Make the the areas look more like a table.
 - [x] Issue 6.
 Componentize the Dealer area, Player area, Other Players Area, and top bar which includes: welcome message, game state, and dannyBucks.
 (Done: 2025-04-16)
-- [ ] Issue 7.
+- [x] Issue 7.
 Refactor username selection to it's own component from +page.svelte.
+- [ ] Issue 8.
+Fix DB amount.

 ## Future Enhancements (Post-MVP)